 Trial starts for woman accused of burning raccoon alive, filming it

 SARASOTA, Fla.
-(WWSB) - The trial of a woman accused of burning a raccoon alive and then posting the video to social media is happening Monday.
+(WWSB) - Following a day of jury selection, the trial of a woman accused of burning a raccoon alive and then posting the video to social media is set to start Tuesday.

 According to investigators, on Aug.
 11, 2022, Alicia Kincheloe, 30, recorded a video of a live raccoon in a dumpster on Sarah Avenue.
 She calls the animal “mean” although detectives noted the raccoon did not exhibit aggressive behavior in the video.